The basic ideas of quantum mechanics: The pedagogical model of QM over (support) sets

 \subsection{Analysis of the two-slit experiment}

 This is the analysis in the simplified pedagogical model of QM/Sets that illustrates the basic ideas involved in the two-slit experiment.
 To complete the explanation, we need to bring in the iceberg/partition-lattice picture to illustrate the two cases using the partition lattices.
 At the screen, the two states of $\left\{ a\right\} =\left\{ \text{Going through slit 1}\right\} $ and $\left\{ c\right\} =\left\{ \text{Going through slit 2}\right\} $ are \textit{classical} above-the-water states, neither of which occurs in Case 2 of no detection at the slits.
 As Feynman put it: ``We must conclude that when both holes are open it is \textit{not true} that the particle goes through one hole or the other.'' \cite[536]{feynman: prob-in-qm} Hence the question: ``In Case 2, which slit does the particle go through?'' falsely assumes that one of those two classical events occurs.
+Classical reality emerges from the indefinite quantum world by the making of distinctions.
+But in Case 2, the quantum particle does not emerge to the classical states of going through one slit or the other at the two-slit screen.

 This is an example of trying to fit quantum (below-the-water) events into a classical (above-the-water) framework of thinking so it appears to be a mystery how the particle can get to the detection wall without one of the classical states of going through one of the slits occurring.
 The dead end of the reasoning using classical states is what prompts the magic of ``particle-wave complementarity'' to picture the quantum particle as suddenly turning into a classical wave ``going through both slits.''
 But that is not what happens.
 Since we interpreted superposition non-classically as indefiniteness and since the particle retains the indefinite state $\{a,c\}$ in Case 2, the particle evolves in the below-the-water quantum world of indefiniteness as illustrated in Figure \ref{fig:iceberg-two-slit}.

 The partition lattice is a super-simplified picture of reality which consists of the classical reality of fully definite states and the quantum world of indefinite superposition mixed and pure states.